Trilingual-byford/Trilingual-byford/ONE_LINE_DIARY.md

 ```
 May 29
 ```
-At the night,I took a shower and went upstairs to my room.I entered my room and started organizing my clothes,A moth showed up out of nowwhere and was flying around me.I feel annoyed than reached out my hand intuitively trying to grabbed it in flight.I thought that I would failed to caught it.However,when I check my hand,A moth's body was sticked to one of my finger by its body fluids.At that moment I don't know if I should be in good mood or bad.I did killed a bug that it annoying but I just took a shower and I got my hand dirty.
+At the night,I took a shower and went upstairs to my room.I entered my room and started organizing my clothes,A moth showed up out of nowwhere and was flying around me.I feel annoyed than reached out my hand intuitively trying to grabbed it in flight.I thought that I would failed to caught it.However,when I check my hand,A moth's body was sticked to one of my finger by its body fluids.At that moment I don't know if I should be in good or bad mood .I did killed a bug that it annoying me but I just took a shower and I got my hand dirty.
 ```
 May 30
 ```